HOW WE CAN HELP

 ABOUT TRAP-NEUTER-RETURN (TNR)

-Neighborhoods and rentals that permit or tolerate pets without the support of a county mandatory spay/neuter ordinance often experience unplanned litters.
-Kittens are socialized but then left behind to join other cats when soft-hearted feeders move away.
-Though prohibited by law, cats – especially pregnant females – are abandoned roadside or at the end of its stretch, forcing them to re-home near reliable food and water and begin a new colony.
+- Though prohibited by law, cats – especially pregnant females – are abandoned roadside or at the end of its stretch, where they will re-home near reliable food and water and begin a new colony.

 We value our relationships with cat lovers who absorb the bulk of costs for their eartipped colony but who need help with wormer, flea control and occasional nutrition support.
 You can help.